Difference Between Gun and Rifle

 What is Rifle?

-Since the invention of gunpowder in ancient China, the use of firearms as weapons starts increasing.
-It is believed that all the rifles can be referred to as guns, but it isn’t the same as vice-versa.
+Since the invention of gunpowder in ancient China, the use of firearms as weapons has started increasing.
+It is believed that all rifles can be referred to as guns, but it isn’t the same as vice-versa.

-Rifles, to be simply defined, is a device with a long barrel tube.
-A helical loop of the pattern called rifling is used to efficiently fire the target.
+Rifles, to be defined, are devices with long barrel tubes.
+A helical loop of the pattern called rifling is used to fire the target efficiently.
 Rifles came into use around the mid-15th century.

-The design of the rifle was inspired by the musket, but instead of ball-shaped bullets, they used long-shaped bullets them.
+The musket inspired the rifle’s design, but instead of ball-shaped bullets, they used long bullets.

-Rifles are used in hunting, waterfront, in various shooting sports, etc. Some examples for the same are – AK-47, M16, Air Rifle, etc.
+Rifles are used in hunting, waterfront, in various shooting sports, etc. Some examples of the same are – AK-47, M16, Air Rifle, etc.

 Rifle